mig82/viskit/README.md

 ## Is Project

-Determine whether a given path points to a Visualizer project, according to the `.project` file located at its root directory.
+Determine whether a given path points to a Vis Enterprise project, according to the Eclipse `.project` file located at its root directory.

     viskit is-vis-project path/to/workspace/FooApp

 This is mostly a utility command on top of which others are built.
-It simply determines whether the given path points to the root directory of a Visualizer project or not.
+It simply determines whether the given path points to the root directory of a Vis project or not.

 ## Get Project version

-Retrieves the version of a project according to the plugins it requires, as listed in the `konyplugins.xml` file located at the root directory of the project.
+For Vis Enterprise projects, this determines the project version by parsing the plugins it requires, as listed in the `konyplugins.xml` file located at its root directory.
+For Vis Starter, it reads the `currentgaversion` property from the `projectProperties.json` file also located at its root directory.

     viskit gpv path/to/workspace/FooApp